 Q. What are the requirements regarding the preventative health care (physical) examination?

-A. Each child needs a preventative health care examination within one year prior to the child's initial admission to school.
-A second examination is required within one year prior to entry into the 6th grade or initial admission to school.
+A. Each child needs a preventative health care examination within six months prior to the child's initial admission to Head Start.
+A second examination is required within one year prior to entry into the 6th grade.
 A third examination may be required by policy of the local board of education within one year prior to entry into the 9th grade or initial admission to school.

 A cumulative health record is maintained by the school for each pupil entering school.
 The record will be maintained throughout the pupil's attendance.
 The record will include the preventative health care examination and screening tests related to growth and development, vision, hearing, and scoliosis, and findings and recommendations of a physician and a dentist.